pragya-mishra/pragya-mishra.github.io/about.md

 ---
 Hi there!

-Thank you for stumbling across my blog.
+Thank you for stumbling across my blog!
 I am Pragya.
 I am currently working as a Software Engineer based in Amsterdam.
-While I hate writing _about_ myself, I enjoy writing _about_ other things, and that's what the idea is!
-Here I take some space and a bit of your time to share a few personal anecdotes you might relate to or find amusing.
-I also keep recording summaries of a few of the excellent books I read.
+While I hate writing _about_ myself, I enjoy writing _about_ other things, which is  what the intention is.
+Here I take a little space and a bit of your time to share a few personal anecdotes you might relate to or find amusing.
+I also keep recording summaries or takeaways from a few of the excellent books I read.

 If you would like to share your feedback with me, please use the contact form below.
 <html>